swordencao/gentoo-mpi/README.md

 ## TODO List

-The core functionality (e.g. parallel install of openmpi, mpich and hpl using either or both of them) should work, however, there are some tasks to improve the project:
+The core functionality (e.g. parallel install of openmpi, mpich and hpl using either or both of them) should work, however, there are some tasks to improve the framework:

 - [x] Add support for all MPI implementations (mvapich2 - bug 463188).
 - [ ] Use eselect template, like modulefile template, instead of in seperated package file diretories like `sys-cluster/hpl`/files.